martinjrrr/Linux.dots/README.md

 `mkdir /home/user/Documents/exampledir` to make a new directory called 'exampledir' in the Documents folder of our Linux system

-`makedir -p /home/user/Documents/folder1,folder2/subfolder1,subfolder2/
+`makedir -p /home/user/Documents/folder1,folder2/subfolder1,subfolder2/`

-This will create a file tree that looks like this
+This will create a file tree that looks like this:

      Documents
      ├──folder1